“Abs are made in the kitchen.” “You can’t outrun a bad diet.” “Weight loss is 80% diet and 10% exercise.”

 Each of these sayings, though overused, hold some truth.

-Bad eating habits are often the complete undoing of our progress.
-You can hit the gym 7 days a week, and yet if you eat poorly you may not see a single ounce of change in your physique.
+Less than healthy takeout eating habits are often the complete undoing of our progress.
+You can hit the gym 5 days a week, and yet if you eat restaurant food all weekend long, you may not see a single ounce of change in your physique.

-“But I’m about to go on vacation!” you say.
+“But I’m about to go on vacation!” or “But we’re in a quarantine!” you say.

 Stick to half entrees at restaurants.

 Restaurant entrees are infamously huge, and the only thing worse than over eating is wasting food.
-Restaurant food is also usually loaded with excessive amounts of salt, sugar and fat (which is why it tastes so good).
+Restaurant food is also usually loaded with excessive amounts of salt, sugar and fat (which is why it tastes so good!)
 If you’re with someone, see if they’ll split an entrée with you.
-If you’re by yourself, ask for a to-go container as soon as your entrée hits the table.
+If you’re eating alone, split the food in half before you even start into the entrée.
 (Many people do this.
 It’s not weird.)
-Portion out half to take home or back to your hotel.
+Portion out half to enjoy later.
 You’ll still have the satisfaction of finishing the portion in front of you without overeating or feeling guilty about waste.

 Especially when traveling, vegetables can be hard to come by.
 Order your entrees at restaurants always with a salad first (watch that fatty, sugary dressing) and/or steamed vegetables—skip the buttery sautéed mess and, no, tempura fried vegetables do not count.
 Vegetables provide essential nutrients, minerals and fiber.
 All of these are vital to your health, energy levels and feeling full and satisfied, thus helping prevent overeating.
 You should have something green on your plate at every meal.